Gear and Equipment

 Wardens always carry 30 feet of rope, a cutting implement, and a compass.
 As a Warden you can assume these are always on your person, unless you’re at the kind of fancy party where hemp rope and a hatchet ruin the vibe.

-Agile Wardens act before foes; Heavy Wardens act after.
 Heavy Wardens take -1d to tasks requiring agility or stealth, and draw attention when in a settlement.
+Encumbered Wardens instead take -1d to any task that requires swift or careful movement.

 Supplies